Cathay CEO resigns amid Hong Kong protest blowback as more rallies planned

 The tenor of clashes intensified this week.
 Thousands of flights were cancelled amid ugly scenes at the city’s airport, when protesters set upon men they suspected were Chinese agents.

+At the downtown park, Friday night’s protest was peaceful as demonstrators, ranging from bankers to a retired nurse, held up posters reading “Power to the People”, while police looked on.

+In Australia’s largest city of Sydney, a rally of hundreds who backed the Hong Kong protests faced a smattering of Beijing supporters, who sang the Chinese anthem and chanted “Hong Kong is part of China” before police moved them away, media said.

-On Friday, the city’s richest man, Li Ka-Shing, urged people to “love China, love Hong Kong and love yourself” in newspaper advertisements that marked his first comments on the crisis.
+The city’s richest man, Li Ka-Shing, urged people to “love China, love Hong Kong and love yourself” in newspaper advertisements that marked his first comments on the crisis.

 But Li, 91, and a fixture of Hong Kong business who founded CK Asset Holdings Ltd and chaired CK Hutchison Holdings, stopped short of explicitly backing the Hong Kong government, as many business leaders have done.

 He made no reference to supporting the government or its embattled leader, Carrie Lam, in the advertisements, which encouraged freedom, tolerance and the rule of law.
-Many businesses, including other major property developers, have publicly backed Lam’s administration and the city’s police.

 “I think the government heard the messages from the protesters loud and clear and is diligently racking their brains now for solutions,” Li said.